-As of December 31, 2012, there was \$18 million of unrecognized compensation cost related to stock option awards.
-The weighted-average periods over which the costs are expected to be recognized is 1.3 years.
-Also as of December 31, 2012, there was \$135 million of unrecognized compensation cost related to the Company's restricted stock, restricted stock unit and deferred stock unit awards.
+As of December 31, 2013, there was \$17 million of unrecognized compensation cost related to stock option awards.
+The weighted-average periods over which the costs are expected to be recognized is 1.2 years.
+Also as of December 31, 2013, there was \$74 million of unrecognized compensation cost related to the Company's restricted stock, restricted stock unit and deferred stock unit awards.
+The weighted-average period over which that cost is expected to be recognized is approximately one year.